mroach/mroach.com/content/posts/2020/pihole-cloudflared/index.md

 {{< figure src="images/docker-logo.png" class="float-right" thumb="150" >}}

-Users are Docker are probably familiar with the concept of publishing ports.
+Docker users are probably familiar with the concept of publishing ports.
 A port on the container can be published to a port on the host when using `docker run` or in a docker-compose configuration.

 ```shell
 docker run --rm -p 80:80 nginx